wtakaman/receipt-flow-smart-contract/README.md

 # Receipt Flow

+> [!WARNING]
+> This project is deployed and intended for testnet use only (e.g., Sepolia).
+Do not use for mainnet funds.

 Multi-owner escrow, invoice payments, and soulbound payment receipts in one stack.
 This monorepo houses the smart contracts and the React UI.

 ## Problem Statement